callmemarv/pen-and-paper/index.md

 * Stufe 5: wie 2, außerdem wird der Charakter ohnmächtig
 * Stufe 6: Tod

+#### Stumm

+TODO

+### Beispiel-Charakter

+TODO
+* Druidin aus D&D
+* Barbar aus Diablo 3
+* Hexenmeister aus WoW
+* Minion Master aus Guild Wars
+* Sneaky Bogen Rogue aus Skyrim
+* Wukong aus League of Legends
+* Yedi-Ritter
+* Avatar Aang

 ### Copyright-Hinweis

-Wizards of the Coast, Dungeons & Dragons, and their logos are trademarks of Wizards of the Coast LLC in the United States and other countries. © 2015 Wizards.
+Wizards of the Coast, Dungeons & Dragons®, and their logos are trademarks of Wizards of the Coast LLC in the United States and other countries. © 2015 Wizards.
 All Rights Reserved.

 This website is not affiliated with, endorsed, sponsored, or specifically approved by Wizards of the Coast LLC.
 This website may use the trademarks and other intellectual property of Wizards of the Coast LLC, which is permitted under Wizards' [Fan Site Policy](https://dnd.wizards.com/resources/fan-site-kit).